-Impaired finance receivables include any loans or capital leases of \$500 thousand or greater that are placed on nonaccrual status and are subject to periodic individual review by CIT's Asset Quality Review Committee ("AQR").
+Impaired finance receivables include any loans or capital leases of \$500 thousand or greater that are placed on non-accrual status and are subject to periodic individual review by CIT's Asset Quality Review Committee ("AQR").
 The AQR, which is comprised of members of senior management, reviews overall portfolio performance, as well as individual accounts meeting certain credit risk grading parameters.
-Excluded from impaired finance receivables are: 1) certain individual commercial non-accrual finance receivables for which the collateral value supports the outstanding balance and the continuation of earning status, 2) home lending, small ticket leasing and other homogeneous pools of loans, which are subject to automatic charge-off procedures, and 3) shortterm factoring customer finance receivables, generally having terms up to 30 days.
+Excluded from impaired finance receivables are: 1) certain individual commercial non-accrual finance receivables for which the collateral value supports the outstanding balance and the continuation of earning status, 2) home lending, small ticket leasing and other homogeneous pools of loans, which are subject to automatic charge-off procedures, and 3) short-term factoring customer finance receivables, generally having terms up to 30 days.
 Impairment occurs when, based on current information and events, it is probable that CIT will be unable to collect all amounts due according to the contractual terms of the financing agreement.
-Impairment is measured as any shortfall between the estimated value and the recorded investment in the finance receivable, with the estimated value determined using the fair value of the collateral and other cash flows if the finance receivable is collateralized, or the present value of expected future cash flows discounted at the contract's effective interest rate
+Impairment is measured as any shortfall between the estimated value and the recorded investment in the finance receivable, or the present value of expected future cash flows discounted at the contract's effective interest rate.